AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     DWORD dwRelocAddr = pSourceImage->Sections[x].PointerToRawData;
     DWORD dwOffset = 0;
     ```

-    - **Purpose:** Initialize the address and offset for reading the relocation data.
-    - **Explanation:** `dwRelocAddr` is the starting address of the raw data for the `.reloc` section, and `dwOffset` is set to zero to begin processing from the start.
+We start by initializing the address and offset for reading the relocation data. `dwRelocAddr` is the starting address of the raw data for the `.reloc` section, and `dwOffset` is set to zero to begin processing from the start.

 6. **Get the Relocation Data Directory**

     ```c
     IMAGE_DATA_DIRECTORY relocData = pSourceHeaders->OptionalHeader.DataDirectory[IMAGE_DIRECTORY_ENTRY_BASERELOC];
     ```

-    - **Purpose:** Retrieve the relocation data directory from the PE file's optional header.
-    - **Explanation:** This directory contains information about the relocation data size and virtual address.
+This retrieve the relocation data directory from the PE file's optional header.
+This directory contains information about the relocation data size and virtual address.

-## Process Each Relocation Block
+Now lets start processing each relocation block

 7. **Process Relocation Data**